Kenshiki Labs

 • Crosswalk — retrieval + access control.
 Builds the authority map, enforces per-caller evidence scoping via OpenFGA/ReBAC.

 • Claim Ledger — L1–L4 evaluation.
-Decomposes responses into atomic claims, scores using calibrated confidence, source entailment, stability, and contrastive causal attribution.
+Decomposes responses into atomic claims, records confidence signals, source entailment, stability, and contrastive causal attribution.

 • Boundary Gate — emission.
 Deterministic gate decisions over versioned evidence and policy.